XxrzxX/web-notes-highlighter-/README.md

 - Local storage only - no external data transmission
 - Minimal permissions requested

+# ⚠️ Security Warning

+**DO NOT use this extension on untrusted or suspicious websites.**

+**Safe:** Educational sites, documentation, news, research papers
+**Avoid:** Suspicious sites, excessive ads, unknown domains

+**Why:** Malicious websites could interfere with extension functionality or attempt to exploit browser vulnerabilities.

+**Use only on trusted websites for study and research purposes.**

 ## Browser Compatibility

 - ✅ Chrome (Manifest V3)